xumzheng/microsoft-graph-docs/api-reference/beta/api/user-list.md

 }
 -->

-### Example 13: Get information about the original users in a specific source tenant the users were synchronized from
+### Example 14: Get information about the original users in a specific source tenant the users were synchronized from

 The following example lists information about the original users in a specific source Azure AD tenant the users were synchronized from.
-This information is only populated for users that are synchronized using Azure AD cross-tenant synchronization.
+This information is only populated for users that are synchronized using [Azure AD cross-tenant synchronization](/azure/active-directory/multi-tenant-organizations/cross-tenant-synchronization-overview).
+Add a `$filter` parameter for the source tenant and add a `$select` parameter for [originTenantInfo](../resources/user.md).

+- `originTenantId`: ID of the source tenant
+- `originId`: ID of the original user in the source tenant
+- `creationType`: User was created using cross-tenant synchronization

+For more information, see [Configure cross-tenant synchronization using Microsoft Graph API](/azure/active-directory/multi-tenant-organizations/cross-tenant-synchronization-configure-graph).

 #### Request